Kingdom of Dyfed: Viking raids

+Norman invasion

 Dyfed remained an integral province within Deheubarth until the Norman invasions of Wales between 1068-1100.
 In the Dyfed region, the cantrefi of Penfro, Rhos, Cemais and Pebidiog became occupied by Norman overlords.
-The Normans influenced the election of the Bishops of St. David's, in Pebidiog, from 1115 onwards.
+The Normans influenced the election of the Bishops of St Davids, in Pebidiog, from 1115 onwards.
 The Princes of Deheubarth, and later Llywelyn the Great as the Prince of a virtual Principality of Wales from 1216, fought to recover the region until the Conquest of Wales by Edward I in 1284 settled the matter.
 The 1284 Statute of Rhuddlan established the English counties of Pembrokeshire and Carmarthenshire out of the region formally known as Dyfed.

-Archaeology

-Archaeological evidence and theories from this period (as well as prior and post-Kingdom) are dealt with in depth by Dyfed Archaeological Trust.

-Modern times

-In 1974 an administrative area was established in south west Wales called Dyfed, incorporating Pembrokeshire, Cardiganshire and Carmarthenshire; this was broken up in 1996, though preserved for some ceremonial purposes, and survives in the names of some regional organisations, such as Dyfed–Powys Police & Dyfed Telecom.